Formic Acid Dangers and Uses in Nature and in Humans

 The origin of life is a fascinating topic to consider.
 The idea that chemicals were brought to the early Earth via meteorites is often suggested.
 It's interesting that a simple chemical such as formic acid is important in our lives today and may have been even more important in the distant past.

-- Yellow crazy ants and formic acid from the Queensland Government
+- Information about yellow crazy ants from the Queensland Government

-- Formic acid produced by tawny crazy ants from the American Chemical Society
+- Facts about formic acid produced by tawny crazy ants from the American Chemical Society

 - Conflict between tawny crazy ants and fire ants from Science Direct